DataResearchLabs/my_time_tabulator/README.md

 #### 3.3 Setup Properties
 <img align="right" src="img/img_04_edit_properties.png" width="463">
-Before you can enter any tasks and times, you will need to enter metadata:<br>
+Before you can enter any tasks and times, you will need to enter metadata:
 1. Start by clicking the "Properties" button to popup the "Edit Properties" dialog.
 This is a simple name-value pair dialog.<br>
 2. Enter your employer's name at blue dot#1, and your name at blue dot#2.<br>
 3. Then click the [x] in upper right corner of form to close and return to the main form.<br>